 Please take note that the consular officer may require additional documents upon assessment of the application, depending on the circumstances of the applicant’s birth.
 Factors such as citizenship, previous civil status and others may affect the status of your application.

-If the Report of Birth at the Embassy is submitted 30 days after the child’s birth:
+- If the Report of Birth at the Embassy is submitted 1 year after the child’s birth

-2. Four (4) original Affidavit to Use Surname of the Father (click here to download template), executed by the child’s mother, or the guardian or the registrant, to be signed before a consular officer at the Embassy.
+- Four (4) original Affidavit to Use Surname of the Father ( click here to download template ), executed by the child’s mother, or the guardian or the registrant, to be signed before a consular officer at the Embassy

 If the child is being applied for a Philippine passport, the following are required: